 Work Study resources must be earned in qualifying Work Study jobs.
 You will not automatically receive a check for the awarded amount.

 No, receiving Work Study does not guarantee that you will be hired on campus.
 It is your responsibility to secure employment in a campus job.
-To view a listing of available campus jobs, visit Hawk Jobs.
+To view a listing of available campus jobs, visit Handshake.

 Yes.
 In fact, about 80% of the on-campus student jobs do not require Work Study.
 These positions are called Regular Pay positions.